+ENG 101 APPLIED ENGLISH COMPOSITION

-ENG 101APPLIED ENGLISH COMPOSITION(3) CreditsThis course provides instruction in the fundamentals of writing, focusing on composition and editing of curriculum-specific industry related writing projects.
-An emphasis on syntax, essay development, critical thinking, and applying the usage of standard American English will be incorporated into writing assignments.
-Students will become familiar with the various modes of expository writing, persuasive, descriptive, cause and effect, and narrative compositions linking writing to program related topics.
-The instructional format includes in-class writing exercises, writing journals, and formal extended essays based on trends and/or topics in the industry.
+This course provides instruction in the fundamentals of communication, focusing on composition and editing of curriculum-specific industry related writing projects.
+An emphasis on syntax, communication, critical thinking, and applying the usage of standard American English will be incorporated into technical writing assignments.
+Students will become familiar with the various modes of communication, including oral, written, verbal, and nonverbal, linking writing to industry related topics.
+The instructional format includes in-class written and oral exercises, and formal assessments based on trends and/or topics in the industry.

-ENG 102 TECHNICAL WRITING & BUSINESS COMMUNICATIONS
+ENG 102 TECHNICAL WRITING & (3) Credits BUSINESS COMMUNICATIONS